kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Multiple eviction requesters can try to request an eviction of a pod at the same time and there is no simple way to track this in a single condition.
 It is much easier to handle concurrency on a standalone resource.
-- The observability of the eviction progress, interceptor reference and other useful information is lacking as we can see requested in the [User Stories](#user-stories-optional).
+- The observability of the eviction progress, responder reference and other useful information is lacking as we can see requested in the [User Stories](#user-stories-optional).

-### Interceptor list in Pod's annotations
+### Responder list in Pod's annotations

 We could support annotations in the Pod object that encode the `.spec.evictionResponders` information.
-For example, the value could be stored as `responder.evictionrequest.coordination.k8s.io/priority_${INTERCEPTOR_NAME}: ${PRIORITY}/${ROLE}`.
+For example, the value could be stored as `responder.evictionrequest.coordination.k8s.io/priority_${RESPONDER_NAME}: ${PRIORITY}/${ROLE}`.

 This was originally considered because it does not require changes to the Pod API.
 Unfortunately, there are major drawbacks:
-- The length of the INTERCEPTOR_NAME is limited to 63 characters.
+- The length of the RESPONDER_NAME is limited to 63 characters.
 - Validation is difficult as there are many constraints.
 -  This API is difficult or impossible to extend in the future.